baychub/cb-gsg/Getting-Started.md

 **RSP H3000 Sensor**
 ![Network Map](https://baychub.github.io/cb-gsg/images/demo-map-h3000.png)
 Whether you're using the RSP Developer Kit or provide your own components, the steps for setting up your environment are the same.
-The network map above shows the arrangement, but **the connection order is important**, so follow these steps in order.
+The network map above shows the arrangement, but **the connection order is important**, so follow these steps in order:

 1. If your RSP sensor is the H1000 model, attach two external antennas using antenna cables or adapters, and point them away from each other.
 (If you have the RDK, antennas are preassembled.)